Measuring Propagation Speed of Coulomb Fields: Measurements and data base

-Electron beams were delivered by BTF operators at a rate of few Hertz; data were collected in different runs, identified by given longitudinal and transverse position of the movable detectors.
-(A5 and A6)
+Electron beams were delivered by BTF operators at a rate of few Hertz; data were collected in different runs, identified by given longitudinal and transverse position of the movable detectors (A5 and A6).

-We collected a total of eighteen runs, spanning six transverse positions and three longitudinal positions of A5 and A6 for a total of $\approx$ 15,000 triggers.
-Through out the data taking, the references sensors (A1,A2,A3,A4) were left at the same location in order to extract a timing and amplitude reference.
+We collected a total of eighteen runs, spanning six transverse positions and three longitudinal positions of A5 and A6 for a total of about 15,000 triggers.
+Through out the data taking, the references sensors (A1,A2,A3,A4) were left at the same location (92 cm. from the beam exit flange) in order to extract a timing and amplitude reference.
 As mentioned before, we collected data with the movable sensor at 172 cm, 329.5 cm and 552.5 cm longitudinal distance from the beam exit flange.
 For each of the longitudinal positions we collected data on six transverse positions: 3, 5, 10, 20, 40 and 55 cm from the nominal beam line.
-For each run, A5 and A6 were positioned symmetrically with respect to the nominal beam line; spatial precision in the sensor positioning was $\approx$ few mm in the longitudinal coordinate $\approx$ 1 mm. in the transverse.
+For each run, A5 and A6 were positioned symmetrically with respect to the nominal beam line; spatial precision in the sensor positioning was of the order of few mm in the longitudinal coordinate and 1\,mm in the transverse one.

-We define: \be {\bf Sn}=\frac{V_{max}\times 10^8}{N_{elec,}} \ee where $V_{max}$ is the peak signal recorded by the SCA and $N_{elec.}$ is the total number of electrons in the beam, as measured by the fast toroid.
-The $10^8$ factor in eqn.\ref{normamp} takes into account the typical beam charge.
+We define: \be {\bf Sn}=\frac{V_{max}\times 10^8}{N_{elec}}, \ee where $V_{max}$ is the peak signal recorded by the SCA and $N_{elec.}$ is the total number of electrons in the beam, as measured by the fast toroid.
+The factor $10^8$ in eqn.\ref{normamp} takes into account the typical beam charge.

 As an example, the two plots in Fig. \ref{fig6} show the {\bf Sn} values for the reference sensor A1, for two different runs.
-One issue common to all our measurements stands out clearly: in the same experimental conditions (sensor position, trigger timing, cable lengths, DAQ settings) the two distributions are different, We attribute this difference to less than perfect reliability in the beam delivery conditions (launch angles, total beam length, charge distribution in the beam pulse length, stray magnetic fields, etc.), over which we had little control.
+One issue common to all our measurements stands out clearly: in the same experimental conditions (sensor position, trigger timing, cable lengths, DAQ settings) the two distributions are different.
+We attribute this difference to less than perfect reliability in the beam delivery conditions (launch angles, total beam length, charge distribution in the beam pulse length, stray magnetic fields, etc.), over which we had little control.

 Since our four reference sensors must provide normalization for the measurements taken by A5 and A6, our analysis proceeds as follows.
-We obtain, on a run-by-run basis, the average amplitude of the four reference sensors, either evaluating the medians, or fitting the distributions with gaussian functions and taking the mean values.
+We obtain, on a run-by-run basis, the average amplitude of the four reference sensors, either evaluating the medians, or fitting the distributions with Gaussian functions and taking the mean values.